-How to create an image of a virtual machine or VHD
+How to create a managed image of a virtual machine or VHD

 To create a copy of your existing Linux VM for backup or debugging, or to upload a specialized Linux VHD from an on-premises VM, see Upload and create a Linux VM from custom disk image.

 An Azure VM created in the Resource Manager deployment model that uses managed disks.
 If you haven't yet created a Linux VM, you can use the portal, the Azure CLI, or Resource Manager templates.
 Configure the VM as needed.
 For example, add data disks, apply updates, and install applications.

 Step 1: Deprovision the VM

 First you'll deprovision the VM by using the Azure VM agent to delete machine-specific files and data.
 Use the

 -deprovision+user parameter on your source Linux VM.
 For more information, see the Azure Linux Agent user guide.
 This process can't be reversed.

 In the SSH window, enter the following command:

 sudo waagent -deprovision+user

 Only run this command on a VM that you'll capture as an image.
 This command does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution.
 The

 Enter y to continue.
 You can add the